Regan Slater: Career

 On 2 May 2023, Slater received both the Player's Player and Supporter's Player of the Year awards following his strong 2022–23 campaign.

 On 21 June 2023, Slater signed a new three-year deal with Hull City.

+On 3 September 2026, Slater signed a new three-year deal with Hull City, with the club having the option to trigger a 12-month extension.